quantizedchicken/Package-Saver/README.md

 cd to the source folder
 run ./install-aptsave
 done. optionally delete the source code directory, as it is no longer needed.

+alternatively just copy the program into /bin directy since this program is really simple.